-As stated above, in the amendment application, Denver Water proposed a new primary quarry location at Osprey Point, located entirely on Denver Water lands.
-Denver Water included in its application a comparison of the effects of the Final EIS quarry site and the Osprey Point site on geology and soils in the vicinity of the project.
-11 The comparison found that use of either quarry site would result in a permanent unavoidable adverse effect on geology due to the removal of bedrock, sand, and gravel deposits and alteration of topography.
+In its Final Quarry Location Report (Denver Water 2016a), Denver Water provided a comparison of the effects of the Final EIS quarry site, which would occupy Forest service lands, and the Osprey Point site, which would located entirely on Denver Water lands, on geology and soils in the vicinity of the project.
+The comparison found that use of either quarry site would result in a permanent unavoidable adverse effect on geology due to the removal of bedrock, sand, and gravel deposits and alteration of topography.
 The comparison also found that use of either site would result in permanent unavoidable adverse effects to soil resources due to the removal of surface soils and alteration of topography.
-However, Denver Water noted that soils at the Final EIS quarry site have a severe erosion potential, while soils at the Osprey Point quarry site have a moderate to severe water erosion hazard potential.
+However, Denver Water noted that soils at the Final EIS quarry site have a severe erosion potential, while soils at the Osprey Point Quarry site have a moderate to severe water erosion hazard potential.
 The Osprey Point site is also less susceptible to erosion than the Final EIS site due to the steeper slopes of the Final EIS site.
-The Osprey Point quarry site would have a smaller disturbed area (16 acres versus 29 acres).
-Based on this information, we believe that use of the Osprey Point quarry site, as currently proposed, instead of the quarry site examined in the Final EIS, would result in less negative impact to geology and soils in the project area.
-In addition, use of the Osprey Point quarry site would eliminate effects on geology and soils on Roosevelt National Forest lands.
+The Osprey Point Quarry site would have a smaller disturbed area (16 acres versus 29 acres).
+Based on this information, the use of the Osprey Point Quarry site, as currently proposed, instead of the quarry site examined in the Final EIS, would result in less negative impact to geology and soils in the project area.
+In addition, use of the Osprey Point Quarry site would eliminate effects on geology and soils on Roosevelt National Forest lands.